Sunnywu1010/3_S1_A3_ExpenseTacker/README.md

 Open the repository in your computer, and enter this folder by your local terminal.

+Please look into .env.example, and create your .env file.

 Please install the Development Tools mentioned below

 ```